Sufficient condition for dispersal-induced growth on dynamic networks: Main results

-and the condition $\sum_{k = 1}^p r_i^k(t_k-t_{k-1} )> 0$ is the same as $\frac{1}{T}\int_0^Tr_i(t) dt > 0$ which is the time average growth rate on the site $\pi_i$. \end{rem} We extend the definition of ''source'' and ''sink'' to the whole system $\Sigma(r_i^k ,\ell_{i,j}^k,m,T)$ by saying that it is a '''source'' when, given an initial condition $\dr{x}(0) > 0$ the corresponding total population $S(t, m,T,\dr{x} (0))) = \sum_{i = 1}^n x_i(t,m,T,\dr{x}(0)) $ tends to infinity when $t$ tends to infinity.
-Since (due to linearity) the fact that $S(t,m,T,\dr{x}(0))$ tends to infinity is independent of the positive initial condition $\dr{x}(0)$ we omit it in the following. \begin{definition} Let $S(t, m,T)$ be the total population of $\Sigma(r_i^k ,\ell_{i,j}^k,m,T)$.
-The m(T)-threshold of $\Sigma(r_i^k ,\ell_{i,j}^k,m,T)$ is the number \beq m^*(T) = \inf \,\{m:\; S(t,m,T) \to \infty\} \feq \end{definition} The DIG phenomenon refers to the fact that the total population growth rate can be higher than all the mean growth rates of the isolated sites.
+The DIG phenomenon refers to the fact that the total population growth rate can be higher than all the mean growth rates of the isolated sites.
 In particular we adopt the following definition from \cite{Katriel}. \begin{definition}\textbf{{\em DIG \cite{Katriel}}}.
-We consider system $\Sigma(r_i^k ,\ell_{i,j}^k,m,T)$ for which we assume that every site is a ''sink'' (i.e. $\forall \,i:\sum_{k = 1}^p r_i^k(t_k-t_{k-1} )< 0)$.
-One says that there is DIG (Dispersal Induced Growth) for $\Sigma(r_i^k ,\ell_{i,j}^k,m,T)$ if there exists values $m,T$ such that for these values of the parameters, the whole system is a ''source" (i.e. $ S(t) \to \infty$) or, in other words, if there is some $T$ such that $m^*(T) < \infty$ \end{definition} In \cite{Katriel} Katriel introduced the ''growth index'' : \begin{definition} \textbf{Growth-index of the system.}\\The growth index of the system $\Sigma(r_i^k ,\ell_{i,j}^k,m,T)$ is the number \beq \chi = \sum_{k = 1}^p \left(\max_{i=1}^n r_i^k\right)(t_k-t_{k-1}) = \frac{1}{T} \int_0^T \max_{i = 1}^nr_i(t)dt \feq \end{definition} Then Katriel proved the following \begin{prop} \textbf{\em - Necessary condition for DIG} (Katriel \cite{Katriel}).
-A necessary condition for the system $\Sigma(r_i^k ,\ell_{i,j}^k,m,T)$ to be a ''source'' for some $m,T$, is that its growth index $\chi$ be positive.
-In other words, a necessary condition for the existence of DIG is that the growth index $\chi$ be positive. \end{prop} \textbf{Proof}.
-One has
+We consider the system $\Sigma(r_i^k ,\ell_{ij}^k,m,T)$ defined by \eqref{systemper2} for which we assume that every site is a ‘‘sink'' (i.e. $\forall \,i:\sum_{k = 1}^p r_i^k(t_k-t_{k-1} )< 0)$.
+One says that there is DIG (Dispersal Induced Growth) for $\Sigma(r_i^k ,\ell_{ij}^k,m,T)$ if there exist $m,T$ such that the whole system is a ‘‘source'' (i.e. $ S(t) \to \infty$) or, in other words, if there is some $T$ such that $m^*(T) < \infty$. \end{definition} In \cite{Katriel} Katriel introduced the ‘‘growth index'': \begin{definition} \textbf{Growth-index of the system.}\\The growth index of the system $\Sigma(r_i^k ,\ell_{ij}^k,m,T)$ defined by \eqref{systemper2} is the number \beq \chi = \sum_{k = 1}^p \left(\max_{i=1}^n r_i^k\right)(t_k-t_{k-1}) = \frac{1}{T} \int_0^T \max_{i = 1}^nr_i(t)dt \feq \end{definition} Then Katriel proved the following \begin{prop} \textbf{\em - Necessary condition for DIG} A necessary condition for the system $\Sigma(r_i^k ,\ell_{ij}^k,m,T)$ defined by \eqref{systemper2} to be a ‘‘source'' for some $m,T$, is that its growth index $\chi$ is positive.
+In other words, a necessary condition for the existence of DIG is that the growth index $\chi$ is positive. \end{prop} \textbf{Proof}.
+This is the proof given by Katriel in the preprint version \cite{KatrielV1}.
+The proof given in \cite{Katriel} relies on the monotonicity of the Lyapunov exponent as a function of $T$, which is not true in general when the migration matrix in not symmetric (see \cite[Proposition 3]{MSS24}).
+One has \beq